Fahrni/RRFRSSFeed/README.md

 4. I wanted to mess with blocks
 5. There is no 5

 This code is based on the [RSS 2.0 specification.](http://cyber.law.harvard.edu/rss/rss.html) It may not be a 100% implementation, now, or ever.
-See point "A" above for my reasoning.
+See item #1 above for my reasoning.

 Please read this prior to pulling the code and building.